System Behaviour Description Language

 correct_course is event { description is "Correct course trajectory"; aspect is rocket_steering }

 The above defines a single function consisting of two events.
-Notably, the containing function definition exploits the ordered nature of attribute definition lists (in this case to order to events).
+Notably, the containing function definition exploits the ordered nature of property definition lists (in this case to order to events).

 Stereotyping

-Elements and their links may be extended with stereotypes.
+Elements and their relations may be extended with stereotypes.
 Stereotypes add additional typing constraints and information.

 Stereotypes are expressed by extending identifiers using a caret symbol (‘^’).